-The data cloud in which the nearest neighbors for the events should be identified.

-kNeighK The number of nearest neighbors.

-kMeansK The number of clusters in the initial step of the algorithm.
-A higher number leads to shorter runtime, but potentially lower accuracy.

-densContour If density contours should be created for the plot(s) or not.
-Defaults to TRUE. a groupName1 The name for the first group The name for the second group groupName2 plotName The main name for the graph and the analysis. title If there should be a title displayed on the plotting field.
+xYData A dataframe or matrix with two columns.
+Each row contains information about the x and y positition in the field for that observation. groupVector Vector with the same length as xYData containing information about the group identity of each observation. euclidSpaceData The data cloud in which the nearest neighbors for the events should be identified. kNeighK The number of nearest neighbors. kMeansK The number of clusters in the initial step of the algorithm.
+A higher number leads to shorter runtime, but potentially lower accuracy. densContour If density contours should be created for the $plot(s)$ or not.
+Defaults to TRUE. a groupName1 The name for the first group groupName2 The name for the second group plotName The main name for the graph and the analysis. title If there should be a title displayed on the plotting field.
 As the plotting field is saved as a png, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
 To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot. bandColor The color of the contour bands.
 Defaults to black. plotDir If different from the current directory.
 If specified and non-existent, the function creates it.
-If "." is specified, the plots will be saved at the current directory.
-Simply the size of the dots.
-The default makes the dots smaller the more obserdotSize vations that are included.
-Should a probability vector be returned?
-Mutually exclusive with returnProbreturnProb ColVec. returnProbColVec Should the color vector be returned as part of the output?
-Mutually exclusive with returnProb.
+If "." is specified, the plots will be saved at the current directory. dotSize Simply the size of the dots.
+The default makes the dots smaller the more observations that are included. returnProb Should a probability vector be returned?
+Mutually exclusive with returnProb-ColVec. returnProbColVec Should the color vector be returned as part of the output?
+Mutually exclusive with returnProb. createOutput For testing purposes.
+Defaults to TRUE.
+If FALSE, no output is generated.